 Read this page in your language

-Albert-Laszlo Barabasi's book Linked: The New Science of Networks on the theory of networks shows that networks (social network of friends, the web's five billion websites, the biological food chain, business and commerce, the growth of cities, intra-cellular proteins, and so on) share the same properties, which means they can be quantified and described with mathematical laws.
+Albert-Laszlo Barabasi's book Linked: The New Science of Networks (Plume, 2003) on the theory of networks shows that networks (social network of friends, the web's five billion websites, the biological food chain, business and commerce, the growth of cities, intra-cellular proteins, and so on) share the same properties, which means they can be quantified and described with mathematical laws.
 By understanding how networks function and grow, one can develop strategies to take advantage of that growth.

 Origins of Network Theory

 In the 1780s, Leonhard Euler invented network theory.
 A network is made up of nodes and links and mathematicians assumed the links between the nodes were randomly distributed.
 If there are, say, 10 nodes and 50 links, they assumed the distribution would be random and each node would get, on average, five links.
 Mathematicians explored the properties of these random-distribution networks.
 However, for most of the last two hundred years, network theory remained a form of abstract mathematics because it was difficult to study large networks with millions (or billions) of nodes and links.

 If one applies random distribution in networks to the social world, then six billion humans (the nodes) should each have generally the same number of friends (the links).
 However, sociologists and economists realized that real-world networks were not randomly distributed.